Industrial Shipping Crate Stamped shelving

 Deciding which shelf would go where helped me design the placement so it didn’t look ‘so planned’.

-3. Apply hemp oil to the wood shelving and supports.
+3. Apply hemp oil to the wood shelving and painted supports.

 And ohhhhh my goodness.
 What an instant difference the addition of hemp oil made!
-Isn’t this stunning against those black supports?!
-JUST The look I was after!
+The hemp oil added a low satin sheen to the painted areas which looks gorgeous!

-Hemp oil can really change the tone of a given wood dramatically, so I suggest to test an area to ensure it’s the look you desire.
-This aged pine shelving leaned towards an orange tone, while an antique wood could go very dark.
+Hemp oil can really change wood tone as well.
+I suggest to test an area to ensure it’s the look you desire.

 5. Assemble the shelving unit once dry, positioning shelving where desired.